Nadin-Nov/memory-mart/README.md

 Husky

 **Project Status**
-We are currently in Sprint 1: Project Setup and CommerceTools Integration This sprint focuses on laying the groundwork for the project:
+We are currently in Sprint 2: Login, registration, and main pages

 **Future Sprints:**

-Sprint 2: Login, registration, and main pages

 Sprint 3: Product catalog, detailed views, and user profile